 Podcast: Conductive Discussions: Patent Infringement Under 271(g)—Tips, Traps, and Trends

 Ropes & Gray’s podcast series Conductive Discussions focuses on legal issues of interest to the semiconductor industry.
-In this episode, IP litigation partners Mark Rowland and Andrew Radsch, and associates Carolyn Redding, Daniel Richards, and James Mack, discuss patent infringement under section 271(g) of the Patent Act, a frequently overlooked but powerful provision.
+In this episode, IP litigation partners Mark Rowland and Andrew Radsch, and associates Daniel Richards and James Mack, discuss patent infringement under section 271(g) of the Patent Act, a frequently overlooked but powerful provision.
 The team explores the statutory exceptions to liability, the availability of burden-shifting when proving infringement, and unique damages limitations for claims under section 271(g).

 Mark Rowland: Welcome to this episode of Conductive Discussions, a Ropes & Gray podcast series focused on legal issues of interest to the semiconductor industry.
 My name is Mark Rowland, and I'm a partner at Ropes & Gray in our IP litigation practice, based in our Silicon Valley office.
 I'll be hosting this episode.
 Today, we'll focus on an area of U.S. patent law that relates to manufacturing processes.
 This area of law is important to anyone who fabricates or assembles products inside or outside of the United States.
 It is also important to anyone who imports or sells in the United States, products that were made inside or outside the United States.
 35 U.S.C.
 271 is the statute that lists the ways in which a U.S. patent can be infringed.
 The last paragraph of that statute, paragraph (g), is not as commonly the subject of litigation as the paragraphs before it, but it can be a trap for the unwary, because it can create liability for an importer or seller of a product if a manufacturing process used by any other party in making the product has been patented in the U.S., regardless of whether the importer or seller knows how the product was made, and regardless of whether the product is made in the U.S. or abroad.
 You'll be hearing from an exciting group of practitioners on this topic, all of whom have experience with legal matters relating to semiconductors.
 To start, let me introduce Andrew Radsch, an IP litigation partner in our Silicon Valley office.
 Welcome, Andrew.
-Also with me from the Ropes & Gray Silicon Valley office are Carolyn Redding, Daniel Richards and James Mack, all associates in our IP litigation practice.
-Welcome Carolyn and James.
-And welcome back, Daniel, who has joined us before.
-Carolyn will start us off with our Silicon Speak report of recent legal news.
+Also with me from the Ropes & Gray Silicon Valley office are Daniel Richards and James Mack, associates in our IP litigation practice.
+Welcome Daniel and James.
+Daniel will start us off with our Silicon Speak report of recent legal news.

-Carolyn Redding: Thanks, Mark.
+Daniel Richards: Thanks, Mark.
 In semiconductor industry news, we have several developments relating to where our chips are being manufactured, whether in the U.S. or outside the U.S., which has the possibility to implicate 271(g):

 - First, Intel's incoming CEO recently stated that he “is confident that the majority of [Intel's] 2023 products will be manufactured internally,” but at the same time, “it is likely that [Intel] will expand its use of external boundaries for certain technologies and products.”